mvare007/jekflix-template/_posts/2022-09-29-this-memory-will-die-with-millennials.md

 author: Marco Varela
 paginate: false
 ---
-My childhood was during the 90's and early 00's so I spent the afternoons after school doing typical things kids did back in those days like:
+My childhood was during the 90's/early 00's so I spent the afternoons after school doing things kids did back in those days like:

 * Playing football
 * Hide & seek
-* Stealing fruit from my neighbours trees (which in Portugal we call 'ir à chinchada')
+* Stealing fruit from my neighbors trees (which in Portugal we call 'ir à chinchada')
-* Playing multiplayer split-screen gran turismo and pro evolution soccer
+* Playing multiplayer split-screen Gran Turismo and Pro Evolution Soccer
-* \[Insert 00's clichés]
+* Playing Final Fantasies, MGSs, and GTAs
+* Listening to my older brothers's music cds

 Back in those days in Portugal, only a fraction of households had a computer and within that tiny fraction only a few had Internet access.
+Cell phones were rare, basic, expensive and clunky.
+So clunky that they could literally be used as a throwable weapon (see Nokia 3310, known as the brick, what a phone..!).

 Knowledge of pre-digital life.